ayoka-k/hello-world/README.md

 # hello-world
-This is my first repository
+This is my first repository.
-My name is ALena.
+My name is Alena.
 I like pizza!